 The terra-riffic! bio-compost

-We are showcasing a range of fabulous organic composting practices throughout the Sunflower Celebration.
+We are showcasing a range of fabulous organic composting practices at the Sunflower Celebration.
 From deep litter recycling and worm towers to the amazing bio-compost heap.
-The Mills organic field is only 1 year old and yet it is producing regular bounties of organic produce for the Mill and the local community.
+The Mills organic field is only one year old and yet it is producing regular bounties of organic produce for The Mill and the local community.
 The many composting techniques used to improve the soils (terra) of the site are one significant parts of the success behind turning a standard field into a totally organic productive garden for all.

 Expedition of Discovery